IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 The first 5 lines of parameters refer to the image pull source that is common to all virtual machines in this lab.

-The hypervisor YAML file `eve.yml` contains a list of tap interfaces to configure, as specified in the design.
-The configuration parameters for each listed tap interface listed include the switch port name, the trunk mode port, and the list of allowed VLANs in the trunk.
+The hypervisor YAML file `hypervisor_name.yaml` contains a list of tap interfaces to configure, as specified in the design.
+The configuration parameters for each listed tap interface include the switch port name, the trunk mode port, and the list of allowed VLANs in the trunk.

 ```yaml=